Yu-Fangxu/FoR/README.md

 ![plot](./images/main_arch.png)

-Our FoR formulates multi-step reasoning tasks as flow:
+Our FoR formulates multi-step reasoning tasks as a flow:
 1. Design reward $R(s_n)$ of terminal states for different tasks.
 2. Collect trajectories with the local search technique.
 3. Training LLM policy $P_{F}$ with trajectory balance loss.